 - Navigating the way your funds are sourced and allocated

-Once you’ve hit a comfortable groove, you’ll be ready to look ahead to the next phase—growing your small business.
+Once you’ve reached a comfortable pace, you’re ready to look ahead to the next phase: growing your small business.

-The potential for growth is an exciting prospect but knowing how (and when) to make it happen can be a bit of a strategic balancing act.
-Matching the pace of your increased cash flow and client base without losing sight of the core tenets of your business, for instance, is a struggle that many successful companies have had to navigate.
+The growth potential is an exciting prospect, but knowing how (and when) to make it happen can be a strategic balancing act.
+For example, many successful companies have struggled to keep pace with increasing cash flow and customer base without losing sight of their core business principles.

 4. Expansion Stage

 Characterized by a new season of rapid growth and increasing distribution channels, your expansion stage is when you test the boundaries of what is possible for your small business.